YuunYang/blog/_posts/2018-08-02-ConcreteMath-reading-notes(01).md

 ## LINES IN THE PLANE

 `How many slices of pizza can a person obtain by making n straight cuts with a pizza knife?
-Or, more academically: What is the maximum number Ln of regions dened by n lines in the plane`
+Or, more academically: What is the maximum number Ln of regions defined by n lines in the plane`

 ### Thinking2